connectedcars/docs/webhooks.md

 Every event will contain an event identifier, the type of event, a timestamp and a data object.

-The timestamp is when the action triggering the webhook occurred.
-The data object might be an empty object.
+The timestamp defines when the action triggering the webhook occurred.
+The data object can be an empty object.

 |   Name    |   Type   |  Unit/Format    | Example | Description |
 |:---------:|:--------:|:---------------:|---------|-------------|